How To Wear A Bodycon Or Bandage Dress

 Click on the article titles to learn more about dress styles and how they might suit you.

-Understanding your body type is essential to ensure that you use fashion like it is intended to be used – as a tool to create a look for yourself that you love.
-Knowing your body type helps you develop a sense of balance through the clothes that you wear, the makeup you apply, and hairstyles you create.
+Understanding your body type is essential to ensure that you dress fashionably – as a tool to create a look for yourself that you love.
+Knowing your body type helps you develop a sense of balance through the clothes that you wear, the makeup you apply, and the hairstyles you create.

 The goal is to select a dress that highlights your best features and balances your body's proportions.
 It is to create a look of perfect symmetry between your bust, waistline, hips, and booty.
 And to draw attention away from the problem areas you want to hide.